 In their top two years, pupils are taught life skills with increased involvement in charity work and the local community.

 Once the Year 8 examination is out the way, our Year 8 pupils are rewarded with an exciting Year 8 Leavers programme that really inspires.
 With a clear focus on fun, adventure and team work many children believe this is ‘the best bit’ – trying out new activities which leave them with memories they will never forget!

-Take a look at the news pages see what Langley Preparatory School at Taverham Hall pupils have been up to recently.
+Take a look at the news pages to see what Langley Preparatory School at Taverham Hall pupils have been up to.

 Government inspections and regular lesson observations ensure high standards are always maintained and result in consistent praise for the Preparatory teaching at our outstanding School.